edufresne/de-recipe-book/docs/Recipes/Breakfast/Dutch Babies.md

 1. Sprinkle some jam on top of the batter
 1. Pour in the rest of the batter
 1. Cook in oven for 20-25 minutes (or until risen)
 1. Top with anything you want.
-Here we did blood orange slices, raspberry compote, and a dusting of icing sugar.
+Here we did blood orange slices, blueberry compote, and a dusting of icing sugar.